 Business and Renter Areas

-Area # A - Includes the Vine Street area.
-From the middle of Cahuenga Blvd. at Hollywood Blvd. proceed to middle of Franklin Ave.
-Proceed east along Franklin Ave. to the Hollywood (101) Freeway to Gower Street Continue down the middle of Gower Street south to Hollywood Blvd.
+Area # A - From the middle of Cahuenga Blvd. at Hollywood Blvd. proceed to Franklin Ave.
+Head east down the middle of Franklin to the Hollywood (101) Freeway.
+Continue SE along freeway to middle of Hollywood Blvd.
 Proceed down the middle of Hollywood Blvd. west to Cahuenga Blvd.

-Area # B - Includes Hollywood and Western corridors.
-From the middle of Hollywood Blvd. at Western Ave., proceed west to Gower Street.
-Continue north in the middle of Gower to just below Franklin Ave.
-Proceed east below Franklin to middle of Western Ave., then south to Hollywood Blvd.
+Area # B - From middle of Franklin at Western Ave. proceed south to Hollywood Blvd.
+Continue west along middle of Hollywood Blvd. to the Hollywood (101) Freeway.
+Continue NW along freeway to Franklin Ave.
+Turn east, down the middle of Franklin Ave. to Western Ave

 Area # C - Includes north side of Franklin Avenue corridor and all three NC hillside areas (Districts 1,2,3) to the northern border of the Hollywood Sign.
 Includes those areas between Western and Fern Dell to the Hollywood (101) Freeway and Cahuenga Blvd.